swo/stats-book/stats.md

 [^comfort]: Comfortingly, as $n$ grows, the difference between the sample variance and the "sample variance" becomes negligible.

+# Bootstrapping

+What do you do when you want to compute the variance of some statistic that's not easy to compute?
+Or you don't know what distribution you're sampling from?
+Then you permute your own data.
+How do we relate:

+- permutation tests
+- bootstrapping (and jack-knifing, etc.)
+- nonparametric (which I know is different)

+# What does it mean to "sample"?

+Does it make sense to compute a confidence interval when you're sampled all the 50 United States?

+**Finite correction factor** to point out that there's a difference between simple random sampling and something else.
+Then need to explain what simple random sampling is!

 # Confidence intervals